Tokoroten2003/Matrix_calculation_cpp/README.md

 # Matrix calculation in c++
-Experimental matrix implementation in C++
+Experimental matrix-calculation implementation in C++